-The root of the problem is the most severe fuel crisis Cuba has faced in decades.
+The root of the problem is the most severe fuel crisis Cuba has experienced in decades.
 A liter of diesel on the black market is priced between 1,500 and 3,000 Cuban pesos, which is unaffordable for most producers.
 According to data from the first quarter of 2026, 96.4% of the 9,236 registered agricultural microenterprises on the island face severe restrictions due to a lack of fuel.
-Cuban farmers are exchanging food for diesel in order to continue their operations, according to the Food Monitor Program.
+Cuban farmers are exchanging food for diesel to continue operations, according to the Food Monitor Program.

 The Food and Agriculture Organization of the United Nations (FAO) warned in March 2026 that the lack of diesel is preventing the harvesting of already planted crops in Cuba, which constitutes a humanitarian emergency.